alexisbourdais/ChloroBras/README.md

 ## Installation

-Nextflow and most tools can be installed from conda
+Nextflow and singularity can be installed from conda.
+All the tools using conda in the pipeline will be automatically created and activated.

 ### Nextflow